-A CT scan makes a three-dimensional (3D) picture of the inside of the body.
-The 3D picture is built up using lots of detailed x-rays taken by the CT scanner.
-It uses a small amount of radiation.
-This is very unlikely to harm you.
+A CT scan makes a detailed picture of the inside of the body.
+The picture is built up using x-rays taken by the CT scanner.
+The scan uses radiation, but this is very unlikely to harm you.
 It will not harm anyone you come into contact with.

 When you arrive at the hospital, you may be asked to put on a hospital gown.
-The staff may also ask you to remove any jewellery or objects containing metal, including:
+You may also be asked to remove any jewellery or objects containing metal from your body.
+This includes:

 - hair clips

 This is because the metal in these objects can affect the picture made by the scanner.

 You may have a drink or injection of a dye.
 This is called a contrast.
 It helps show certain areas of the body more clearly.
 The contrast may make you feel hot all over for a few minutes.
 Tell your doctor if you are allergic to iodine or have asthma.
 This is because you could have a more serious reaction to the injection.